plivo/plivo-audiostream-integration-guides/voicebot/README.md

 pip install -r requirements.txt`
 ```

-### 3. Start an [ngrok](https://ngrok.com) tunnel for port `3000`:
+### 3. Start an [ngrok](https://ngrok.com) tunnel for port `5000`:
+As we are running this application locally, we'll need to open a tunnel to forward requests to the local development server.
+In this setup, we are using ngrok.

+Open terminal and run:
 ```
-ngrok http 3000
+ngrok http 5000
 ```

-As we're hosting the app locally, we will use tunneling service like ngrok so that Plivo can forward audio to the app.
+Once the tunnel has been opened, copy the Forwarding URL.
+It will look something like: https://[your-ngrok-subdomain].ngrok.app (or https://[your-ngrok-subdomain].ngrok-free.app if you are using free version).
+You will need this when creating the Plivo Answer XML.

 ### 4. Install 'ffmpeg'
 FFmpeg is a versatile open-source software suite for processing, converting, and streaming audio and video files.
 Please visit [here](https://www.ffmpeg.org/download.html) to download and install